erupturatis/Age-of-war-AI/README.md

 If you want to modify the game resoltion you will have to change the assets size accordingly (eg: make the game and the assets x% smaller)

-You can install the archive I used for the game from here:
+You can download the archive I used for the game from here: